lukkiddd/lukkiddd.github.io/_notes/Public/Feature Crossing.md

 ##### Pros

 - Help model to make prediction easier
-	- For example, the cross feature ‘**job ⊗ company**’ indicates that an individual takes a specific job in a specific company, and is a strong feature to predict one’s income
+	- For example, the cross feature ‘**job ⊗ company**’ indicates that an individual takes a specific job in a particular company and is a strong feature to predict one’s income
 - Faster training time → Reduce training cost
 - Cross features are highly interpretable

 ##### Cons

-- Can degraded learning performance
+- Can degrade learning performance
 	- Irrelevant or redundant or introduce noise
 - Cause sparsity